 “Here, sit on the bed.
-I’ll turn my head,” she said as we gently worked her long hair out to the side.
+I’ll turn my head,” and we gently worked her long hair out to the side.

-As I’d done when she was little, I separated the knotted hair into small strands and, with as much care as I could muster, began to comb.
-Her father sat close and watched.
+And as I’d done when she was little, I separated her knotted hair into small strands and, with as much care as I could possibly muster, began to comb.
+Her father sat close.

 “This okay?”
 I asked.

 “Yes.
 It feels so peaceful.”